BOOST: Bootstrapping Strategy-Driven Reasoning Programs for Program-Guided Fact-Checking

-Our contributions are summarized as follows: \begin{itemize} \item We introduce \textit{BOOST}, a bootstrapping-based framework for reasoning program generation.
-By employing a critique-refine process, \textit{BOOST} iteratively updates core strategies while bootstrapping few-shot demonstrations that reflect these refinements, enabling a data-centric transition from zero-shot to few-shot learning.
+Our contributions are summarized as follows: \begin{itemize} \item We propose BOOST, a bootstrapping approach for automated few-shot reasoning program generation.
+BOOST iteratively refines explicit, data-driven guidelines through a critique-refine loop, enabling a fully data-centric transition from zero-shot to few-shot learning without human intervention.